 What helped was a relatively enlightened mentality, imposed from the top down during the reign of Frederick the Great (1740-1786).

 Prussia boasted one of the most progressive education systems in the world.
 Its bureaucracy was less encumbered by vested interests than in the other German lands, allowing it push through rational policies that professionalized the armed forces and saw the economy expand.
 In the early nineteenth century, the nobility was opened up to bourgeois estate holders.

 A Prussian nation took longer to forge.
 Frederick resisted the sort of ethnic arguments that came to inform later thinking about Germanness.

 “The notion that Brandenburg-Prussia had a ‘national’ mission to unite the German nation under German rule was utterly alien to the Francophone Frederick the Great,” writes Clark.

-He did see a leading role for the state which was the one institution all Prussians shared.
-A vision of the relation between the people and the state developed that would find appeal throughout Germany: Prussians said the state was the expression of the people’s will.
-It was their commitment to this certain order of things, according to Clark, that inspired what came to be seen as typically Prussian values such as discipline, loyalty, punctuality and self-denial.
+He did see a leading role for the state, which was the one institution all Prussians shared.
+A vision of relations between people and the state developed that would find appeal throughout Germany: Prussians called the state an the expression of the people’s will.
+It was their commitment to this certain order of things, writes Clark, that inspired what came to be seen as typically Prussian values like discipline, loyalty, punctuality and self-denial.

 The 1848 settlement had another defect.
 It “parliamentarized the monarchy without demilitarizing it,” according to Clark.